-The Catahoula Cur or more often referred to as the Catahoula Leopard Dog or more appropriately called the Louisiana Catahoula Leopard Dog is the oldest known breed in America.
-Located primarily in the deep south in Louisiana this dog breed was actually given the title as the official state dog in 1979 by then Governor Edwin Edwards.
+The Catahoula Cur or more often referred to as the Catahoula Leopard Dog or more appropriately called the Louisiana Catahoula Leopard Dog, is the oldest known breed in America.
+Located primarily in the deep south in Louisiana, this dog breed was actually given the title as the official state dog in 1979 by then-Governor Edwin Edwards.

-While the exact history of the breed's development is unclear as is the case with many breeds it is theorized that the breed was developed when native Americans bred their own dogs with various Molosser breeds brought over in the 16th century by Spanish explorer and conquistador Hernando de Soto.
+While the exact history of the breed's development is unclear, as is the case with many breeds, it is theorized that the breed was developed when native Americans bred their own dogs with various Molosser breeds brought over in the 16th century by Spanish explorer and conquistador Hernando de Soto.

 Another theory holds that the breed was more formally developed three centuries later when French explorers bred their dogs with local canid.
-During this period the French documented strange looking dogs with glass eyes used by the Indians to hunt in the swamp.
-Given the timeline it is even possible if both theories hold some weight.
+During this period, the French documented strange-looking dogs with glass eyes used by the Indians to hunt in the swamp.
+Given the timeline, it is even possible if both theories hold some weight.

-At one time the breed was exported to Australia and New Zealand to help with control of the local wild pig population.
+At one time, the breed was exported to Australia and New Zealand to help with control of the local wild pig population.

-While the genetic trait has been reported to have been found this has later proven to be false and as of yet there still remains no test that can accurately identify it.
-Because of the known links to deafness that high levels of white and inbreeding has however those who do choose to breed Merle should take precaution and breed in such a way the limits inbreeding effect and also breed to darker specimens to insure higher levels of melanin.
-When properly bred this and other breeds that are affected by Merle genetics have not proven to have any higher risk of deafness of or negative health impacts than any other breed.
+While the genetic trait has been reported to have been found, this has later proven to be false, and as of yet, there still remains no test that can accurately identify it.
+Because of the known links to deafness that high levels of white and inbreeding have, however, those who do choose to breed Merle should take precautions and breed in such a way the limits inbreeding effect and breed darker specimens helping to ensure higher levels of melanin.
+When properly bred, this and other breeds affected by Merle genetics have not proven to have any higher risk of deafness or negative health impacts than any other breed.